dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

   distinct consensus realities: the iron curtain.
 An example of a (logical/virtual) socioepistemic schism: personal computing and office software in the 1990's.
+  - political debate is often a debate over consensus reality

 - consensus reality (as a long-term information as part of a context/frame)